 |1 Western Arthur paper map||scale 1:50 000|

 |1 cutlery set||a knife, fork, and spoon|

 |5 rubbish bags||leave no trace|

 Another battle between being prepared for every season, not taking too much, and feeling comfortable at the same time.
-Except the obvious stuff, such as sturdy shoes, and a waterproof jacket, the rest it’s pretty much individual.
+Except the obvious stuff, such as sturdy shoes, and a waterproof jacket, the rest is a matter of your choice.
 I usually go hiking in a pair of leggings, and a long sleeve to prevent sunburn.
 Some people would probably get cooked wearing that.
-It’s worth to mention that I didn’t take enough clothes to get changed every.
-That’s the compromise I made to lower the pack weight on the Western Arthurs Traverse.
+It’s worth mentioning that I didn’t take enough clothes to get changed every.
+That’s the compromise I made to lower the pack weight for the Western Arthurs Traverse.

 |1 Kathmandu rainproof jacket||with gore-tex|

 |1 pair of Hi-Tec hiking shoes||made of leather|

 |2 pairs of leggings||1 pair as a back-up|

 |4 long sleeves||changed every second day|

 TOILETRIES & FIRST AID